OpenZeppelin/cairo-contracts/docs/Proxies.md

 #### `Upgraded`

-Emitted when a proxy contract sets a new implementation address
+Emitted when a proxy contract sets a new implementation address.

 Parameters: